Gold, silver and bronze medals, and honourable mentions will be awarded to the overall best entries in each age category.

 In Ink Scientific Writing Award – $100

-For the student in any age category whose written work (paper or poster) mostly clearly and effectively communicates what research was done and why the work is important.
+For the student in any age category whose written work (paper or poster) most effectively communicates what research was done and why the work is important.

 Michael Crooks Physics Prize (British Columbia Association of Physics Teachers) – $75